 The public page is not a data dashboard.
 It explains the intended architecture: shared account identity, shared learning profile and permissioned insights across the StudyVector constellation.

-Future feedback sync will connect marking comments with StudyVector weak-topic and error-log data.
+Feedback sync is designed to connect published marking comments with StudyVector weak-topic and error-log repair.

-Draft marking support is not official examiner feedback and is not a replacement for teacher judgement.
+Draft marking support is not official examiner feedback and is not a replacement for teacher judgement or centre policy.

 Compliance readiness